-The pagoda which tops off the kiln and allows it to vent has become the emblem of the malt whisky distillery, which is a little ironic since the number which operate their own maltings, and so their own kiln, has shrunk to just six.
-Three of these are on Islay: Laphroaig, Bowmore, and Kilchoman.
+The pagoda which tops off the kiln and allows it to vent has become the emblem of the malt whisky distillery, which is a little ironic since the number which operate their own maltings, and so their own kiln, has shrunk dramatically.
+Three of those that do are on Islay: Laphroaig, Bowmore, and Kilchoman.
 Two more are on the mainland: Balvenie in Speyside and Springbank in Campbeltown.
-And the sixth is in Orkney: Highland Park.
-There is talk of other distilleries, including some that have newly started, following suit, which would be excellent news.
+And another is in Orkney: Highland Park.
+The number is likely to increase as a number of new distilleries commence operation, which would be excellent news.

 So if you want to see a kiln in operation, your best bet is at one of these distilleries.
 If you want to get a really close view, however, you can do no better than at Dallas Dhu.
-This is a disused distillery maintained by Historic Scotland near Forres.
-It serves as a living - but non operational - museum for Scotland's distilling heritage and as a result allows views of parts of the process normally too hot or too smoky to approach.
+This is a disused distillery maintained by Historic Environment Scotland near Forres.
+It serves as a living, but non-operational, museum for Scotland's distilling heritage and as a result allows views of parts of the process normally too hot or too smoky to approach.

 The kiln takes as its starting point the still germinating green barley from the floor maltings of the distillery, which by this point has a moisture content of around 43%.
-This is fed up to a mesh floor in the upper part of the kiln where it is laid in a blanket, heated by the furnace below and permeated by its smoke.
+This is fed up to a mesh floor in the upper part of the kiln where it is laid as a blanket, heated by the furnace below and permeated by its smoke.
+(Continues below image...)

 The kiln has three purposes.
 The first is to stop the germination of the barley at the optimum time by heating it.
 The second is to dry the green barley until it has a moisture content of about 4.5%, which is dry enough to allow it to be milled.
 And the third purpose, in some cases, depending on the character of the whisky the distillery is seeking to produce, is to add a peaty smokiness to the flavour of the malt, and as a result to the whisky that is then produced from it.